 Andrew just can’t get enough music.
 With a bachelor’s degree in theory and composition from Western University, a master’s in trombone performance, and a degree in music business from Berklee, there’s not much about music that bores him.
 While he has no paper to prove it, he’s also an enthusiast of electronic production, and likes to produce his own brand of EDM in his spare time.

-In his experience as a concert promoter and talent buyer at Berklee’s The Red Room @ Café 939, and as campaigns manager at Cyber PR, he knows first hand the effect that social media and digital marketing has on the music industry.
+In his experience as a concert promoter and talent buyer at Berklee’s The Red Room @ Café 939, and as campaigns director at Cyber PR, he knows first hand the effect that social media and digital marketing has on the music industry.

 Born and raised in the greater Toronto area, he’s a die hard Blue Jays and Maple Leafs fan, a tough disposition for one living in NYC, and in Boston prior to that.
 If either team is in town, you’ll know where to find him. #gojaysgo #goleafsgo